-We appreciate this opportunity to submit written neutral testimony to HB 2711, which reduces the sales and use tax on all purchases and further reduces the sales tax on food.
+We appreciate this opportunity to submit written neutral testimony to HB 2720, which reduces the state sales tax on food.
 We are neutral on this bill because of the likely possibility of future tax increases and because there is a more beneficial way to achieve the same tax savings.

-The Fiscal Note on the bill says revenue would decline more than \$1.5 billion in its first three full years of implementation.
 Without a long-term reduction in spending, adopting this policy will likely shift the tax burden - like higher income taxes or an increased sales tax on non-food goods.
 Current spending levels were predicated on this revenue source continuing.
 There is a surplus today, but the \$1 billion-plus subsidy provided for some mystery company and other proposed spending changes will soon make spending reductions or tax increases.

-Our new Responsible Kansas Budget report provides a framework for carefully spending the state's current surplus.
+Our new Responsible Kansas Budget report provides a framework for carefully spending the state's current surplus.1